crr0tz-4-d1nn3r/CTFs/June_gle_2020/Network/DoS_Series/README.md

 What ASN does the target of the UDP Flood DOS belong to?

+DOS_1.pcap

 ## flag
 ```shell
 AS395954
 ```

 ## solution
 Same pcap as before.
 Filter on UDP traffic.
-The destination of all that traffic is the flag.
 Wasn't sure what ASN was, but it came up earlier in Discord:
 ```
 [11:28 AM] Pl4gue: what is ASN ? in networking
 [11:28 AM] Pl4gue: full form of asn ?